 Activity overview:

-This STEM activity can help introduce students to the concept of conditions.
+This interactive STEM activity can help introduce students to the concept of conditions.
 These IF this - THEN that statements and logic are used in the world all around us and are crucial to how technology and computers operate.

 To get started use the game guide to have students cut and color one of their own Fuzz characters to use as their player piece.
 Then have students cut out their board game and dice, if needed, before using legos and tape or popsicle sticks and playdough to make their player piece stand up on its own.
 Next, depending on grade level, students can either write their own condition rules for their game or use the preset rules included in the game guide.